Dimensional Insight AI

 Organizations are not all in the same place on AI.
 Some want a straightforward cloud connection.
 Others need a Business Associate Agreement with the model provider, or a fully self-hosted model that keeps every prompt and response inside their own network.
 Dimensional Insight supports the range.

 Nora always runs on top of an LLM that you choose — OpenAI, Anthropic, or any compatible option.
 You keep direct control of the provider relationship, credentials, and billing.
-The assistant doesn’t change.
-Only the deployment behind it does.

 If pricing, terms, or compliance needs change, you change a setting.
 Not an architecture.